nextflow-io/training/docs/basic_training/processes.md

 }
 ```

-It can be tricky to write a script uses many Bash variables.
+It can be tricky to write a script that uses many Bash variables.
 One possible alternative is to use a script string delimited by single-quote characters

 ```groovy linenums="1"
 process BAR {